guomics-lab/DDA-BERT/README.md

 The DDA-BERT executable is available at https://guomics.com/software/DDA-BERT or on Zenodo (https://zenodo.org/records/15923904).

 # Run Instructions
-## Step1: Download Model and Test Files
+## Step1: Download the executable and test files

+Executable: Download from the project site (https://guomics.com/software/DDA-BERT) or from Zenodo (https://zenodo.org/records/15923904).

-You may also use your own .raw and .mzML files.
+Test data: demo_data/HeLa_digest_SPME_1ng_1.mzML and demo_data/HeLa_digest_SPME_1ng_1.raw.
+You can also use your own .raw and .mzML files.

-Model checkpoint: ./software/resource/model/mp_rank_00_model_states.pt

-Alternatively, it can be downloaded from Zenodo: https://zenodo.org/records/15923904

-Test data files: demo_data/HeLa_digest_SPME_1ng_1.mzML and demo_data/HeLa_digest_SPME_1ng_1.raw

 ##Note: .raw files can be converted to .mzML format using the MSConvertGUI tool from ProteoWizard.
 The default settings are sufficient, or you may refer to the configuration file DB_search_config/msConvert.config.txt for custom conversion options.
 **During execution, make sure that the .mzML and corresponding .raw file are placed in the same directory.**